ivy-net/ivynet-client-ansible/README.md

 # Ivynet Client installation

-The role installs ivynet client binary in an Ubuntu OS.
+The role installs ivynet client binary file in Linux and ensure it's in global PATH.
-Additionally it install Docker CE.
+Additionally, Ansible installs Docker CE (first adding matching package repository).

 ## Supported systems

 Ivynet client should work with any Linux distribution which has the libssl3 and libcrypto libraries.

 The role has a set of simple molecule tests confirming that it works with contemporary distributions:

 - Debian (12),
 - Ubuntu (22.04, 24.04),
 - RedHat derivatives (Rocky Linux 9),